n0k0m3/n0k0m3.github.io/_posts/misc/2022-04-23-plotly_jekyll.md

 ---
-# layout: default
-# title: "Post: Standard"
 excerpt_separator: "<!--more-->"
 categories:
-  - Blog
+  - Miscellaneous
 tags:
   - Post Formats
   - readability
   - standard
-title: Jupyter + Plotly + Jekyll
+title: Using Jupyter Notebooks + Plotly graph in Jekyll Markdown
-# parent: Miscellaneous
-# nav_order: 1
 ---

-# Using Jupyter Notebooks + Plotly graph in Jekyll Markdown

 Jupyter Notebooks are great for creating interactive plots, especially when used with Plotly.
 However, to convert them to Jekyll Markdown and in compliance with used Jekyll theme, more steps need to be taken.